jaowen/nested-hysteresis/README.md

 **Jeremy A. Owen and Jordan M. Horowitz**

+>**This is a Markdown version of the Mathematica notebook provided in this repository.
+Conversion to Markdown was done with the package written by Kuba Podkalicki (https://github.com/kubaPod/M2MD).**

-This Mathematica notebook accompanies our paper “Size limits sensitivity in all kinetic schemes”.
-It provides: (1) code to generate and manipulate kinetic schemes representing the mechanism we call “nested hysteresis” for any number of binding sites *n,* and **(2) a computer-assisted demonstration that in the case *n* = 3*,* nested hysteresis with stabilized extremes **can yield an input-output relationship that converges uniformly to a Hill function with *H* = 7.
+This Mathematica notebook accompanies our paper "Size limits sensitivity in all kinetic schemes" (https://arxiv.org/abs/2112.07777).
+It provides: (1) code to generate and manipulate kinetic schemes representing the mechanism we call "nested hysteresis" for any number of binding sites n, and (2) a computer-assisted demonstration that in the case n = 3, nested hysteresis with stabilized extremes can yield an input-output relationship that converges uniformly to a Hill function with H = 7.

 **Generating nested hysteresis schemes**